Plutum-Developments/info/team.md

 - Pretty decent at marketing
 - Plays tennis

-## Toby Nelson - Programmer
+## Programmer #2
-- Drinks coffee (?)
+- Plays league of legends
-- Good at math
+- Cracked at math
-- Also plays tennis
+- Listens to a lot of music